Shridhar25/Shridhar25/README.md

-# 💫 About Me:
+# 👋 Hi, I'm Shridhar!
-👋 Hello there!
-I'm Shridhar, a Graduate Data Science student 🎓 set to graduate in May 2025.
+I am a Graduate Data Science student  at Rutgers University 🎓 set to graduate in May 2025.
 <br>My passion lies at the intersection of data science 📊 and quant finance 💼.

 <br>Previously, I've engaged in projects encompassing Data Analysis, Computer Vision, and Natural Language Processing.<br>Currently, I'm diving into a fascinating Sentiment Analysis project 📈.